smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Node B spinlocks and checks periodically to see if the client ID is too old.
 If the client ID is not updated after a period of time, node B assumes that node A failed and takes over.
 Node B becomes the owner of the row and updates the client ID once per second.
 - If node A comes back, it attempts to take out a lease, realizes that the database has been leased to another process, and exits the entire application immediately.

-The default is set to `advisorylock` for backwards compatibility.
-If you know what you are doing and want to stop using the advisory locking mode, set `DATABASE_LOCKING_MODE=lease`.
+The default is set to `advisorylock`.

 ### ADVISORY_LOCK_CHECK_INTERVAL